Statistical Analysis of the Extensive Cancellation Algorithm for Passive Radar Using an Imperfect Reference Signal: Abstract

 \section{Abstract}

-Passive Radar Systems have received tremendous attention during the past few decades, due to their low cost and ability to remain covert during operation.
-Such systems do not transmit any energy themselves, but rely on a so-called Illuminator-of-Opportunity (IO), for example a commercial TV station.
-A network of Receiving Nodes (RN) receive the direct signal as well as reflections from possible targets.
-The RNs transmit information to a Central Node (CN), that performs the final target detection, localization and tracking.
+Passive radar systems have received tremendous attention over the past few decades, due to their low cost and ability to remain covert during operation.
+Such systems rely on a so-called Illuminator-of-Opportunity (IO), for example, a commercial TV station.
+We consider a network of Receiving Nodes (RN) without spatial resolution capability, which receives the direct signal and reflections from both stationary objects (clutter) and possible targets.
+After suitable preprocessing, the RNs transmit information to a Fusion Center (FC) that performs the final target detection, localization and tracking.

-A large number of methods and algorithms for target detection and localization have been proposed in the literature.
-In the present contribution, the focus is on the seminal Extended Cancelation Algorithm (ECA), in which each RN estimates target parameters after canceling interference from the direct-path as well as clutter from unwanted stationary objects.
+Several methods for target localization have been proposed in the literature, and our focus is on the seminal Extensive Cancellation Algorithm (ECA) \cite{colone_multistage_2009}.
+In this approach, each RN collects information about target parameters, while canceling interference using a projection.
 This is done by exploiting a separate Reference Channel (RC), which captures the IO signal without interference apart from receiver noise.

 We derive the statistical properties of the ECA parameter estimates under the assumption of a high Signal-to-Noise Ratio (SNR), and we give a sufficient condition for the SNR in the RC to enable statistically efficient estimates.
-The theoretical results are corroborated through computer simulations, which show that the theory agrees well with empirical results above a certain SNR threshold.
-The results can be used to predict the performance of passive radar systems in given scenarios, which is useful for feasibility studies as well as system design.
+The theoretical results are corroborated through computer simulations, which indicate that the theory agrees well with empirical results under practical operating conditions.
+The contributions of this paper can be used, for example, to design experimental setups for feasibility studies and to inform system design for achieving a desired localization accuracy.